ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="3449"></a>
 #### Trace Flag: 3449
 Function: If you enable global TF 3449 (and you are on SQL Server 2012 SP3 CU3 or later or SQL Server 2014 SP1 CU7 or later), you will get much better performance by avoiding a FlushCache call in a number of different common scenarios, such as backup database, backup transaction log, create database, add a file to a database, restore a transaction log, recover a database, shrink a database file, and a SQL Server “graceful” shutdown.
 Link: https://support.microsoft.com/en-us/help/3158396/fix-sql-server-database-creation-on-a-system-with-a-large-volume-of-me<br />
 Link: https://blogs.msdn.microsoft.com/psssql/2017/06/29/sql-server-large-ram-and-db-checkpointing/<br />
+Link: [Hidden Performance & Manageability Improvements in SQL Server 2012 / 2014]<br />
 Scope: global only